SienneR/SienneR.github.io/essays/tessellation-for-creation.md

 * Coding Languages (patterns to make other patterns)
 * And many more!

 Obviously, computers use patterns to perform practically every function.
-I would be willing to bet, that you could define any process a computer can complete using the word "pattern", or atleast in the context of the word "pattern".
+I would be willing to bet, that you could define any process a computer can complete using the word "pattern", or at least in the context of the word "pattern".
 Largely because computers are just a cool application of math, you can understand everything just by having a good understanding of patterns.

 ## Software Design Patterns